 You must have Author access in the Collection that the Card lives in to make a Knowledge Trigger for that Card.

-There are two kinds of Knowledge Triggers:
+There are two types of Knowledge Triggers

 "Equals" Triggers: Surface knowledge based on a field and its value